maquinolopez/PyPlum/README.md

 - **Al:**			Detection limit, this variable limits the chronology (_see: Aquino-López et al. 2018 for details)_
 - **seed:**  Seed for the random variables (used to replicate results).
 If not changed random seed will be used.
 - **d_by:**  Length of sections used to create age file.
+- **reservoir_eff:** Assumes a constant reservoir effect in all radiocarbon dates and it calculates it as a parameter of the model.

 ## rplum, R's official version